 Kodi has been making waves as the self-proclaimed “ultimate entertainment center”, and that’s not a bad description.
 The app lets you access and manage your media content across all your devices.
 It’s compatible with many video and music formats, and it’s a handy picture gallery.
 It’s also free and open-source if that’s your thing.

-But can you use Kodi on Chromebook?
+Can you use Kodi on Chromebook?
 The short answer is yes.
 The longer answer is it can get more complicated depending on which Chromebook you own.
-Regardless of the model of Chromebook, you will be able to install Kodi, but if you have access to the Google Play Store, it will be a lot easier.
-So let’s dive in with the different ways to install Kodi on your Chromebook.
+Regardless of the model of Chromebook, you will be able to install Kodi, but it will be a lot easier if you have access to the Google Play Store.
+Let’s dive in with the different ways to install Kodi on your Chromebook.

 If your Chromebook supports Android apps and has access to the Google Play Store, this will be easy.
 Simply download the app and you’re good to go.

 - Search “Kodi” (the Kodi app should be the first search result).

 That’s it.
 You now have Kodi for Chromebook and you’re ready to stream.

 Install Kodi on Chromebook devices without Google Play Store

 Not all Chromebooks come with the Google Play Store or support Android apps.
 Don’t let this discourage you, as you can still use Kodi by following a few extra steps (Okay, quite a few).

 First, you’ll want to make sure you’re running the current, stable version of Chrome OS.
 Usually, your Chromebook will automatically update its OS every six weeks, but it’s always best to double-check.

 - Open up your Chrome browser and go to Settings.